Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

-To help understand the circuitry patterns captured by two pathways, we map ROIs into six commonly recognized neural systems based on structural and functional roles \cite{functional_module}: the Somatomotor Network (SM), Default Mode Network (DMN), Ventral Salience Network (VS), Central Executive Network (CE), Dorsal Salience Network (DS), and Visual Network (Vis).
-For this analysis, we focus on the ABCD dataset due to its extensive coverage of cognitive and behavioral measures across a large population, making it particularly suitable for a detailed interpretability study.
+\modify{In this section, we use the ABCD dataset as a representative case study to demonstrate the interpretability of the dual-pathway model.
+ABCD is selected for its large sample size (over 7,000 participants), which supports statistical stability and robust estimation of model-derived circuitry patterns \cite{marek2022reproducible}.
+It also employs a high-resolution 360-region parcellation, providing broad spatial coverage of ROIs and sufficient granularity to identify interpretable neural systems.} To help understand the circuitry patterns captured by two pathways, we map ROIs into six commonly recognized neural systems based on structural and functional roles \cite{functional_module}: the Somatomotor Network (SM), Default Mode Network (DMN), Ventral Salience Network (VS), Central Executive Network (CE), Dorsal Salience Network (DS), and Visual Network (Vis).

 We systematically examine the revealed neural circuitry from three aspects: \textit{Important Connections (Edge-level)}, \textit{Salient ROIs (Node-level)}, and \textit{Graph Properties of the Highlighted Brain Connectivity (Subgraph-level)}.
 Detailed discussions on these discoveries are deferred to Section 3.